Corporate Sponsorships for Nonprofits: The Basics

 “We Can Get Funds Elsewhere Without the Risk of Aligning With a Corporation.”

 Of course, you can forego the risk of aligning your nonprofit with another brand by simply focusing on other sources of income.
 But there are additional benefits to a corporate sponsorship that may be worth the risk.

 Ultimately, the choice is yours, but it’s one worth thinking about.
-If you can develop the right relationships to secure corporate sponsorships for your nonprofit the rewards can be significant.
+If you can develop the right relationships to secure corporate sponsorships for your nonprofit, the rewards can be significant.

 Classy Can Help

-If you are on the mission to secure a corporate sponsorship for your nonprofit organization, let Classy help you take the first steps.
+If you are on a mission to secure a corporate sponsorship for your nonprofit organization, let Classy help you take the first steps.
 Using our platform, level up your fundraising campaigns and enhance the giving experience by meeting your supporters where they are.
-Before you know it you can begin creating the impact that you have always dreamed of for your nonprofit by securing corporate sponsorships with partners who support your mission day in and day out.
+Before you know it, you can begin creating the impact that you have always dreamed of for your nonprofit by securing corporate sponsorships with partners who support your mission day in and day out.

 The Guide to Pitching Corporate Sponsors